Ankit-Raj5/FlightsAndSearchService/README.md

 }
 ...
 - once you've added your db config as listed above, go to the src folder from your terminal and execute `npx sequelize db:create`
+And then execute `npx sequelize db:migrate`
 ...

+## DB design
+  - Airplane table
+  - Flight table
+  - City/Airport table

+  - A flight belongs to an airplane but one airplane can be used in multiple flights
+  - A city has many airports but one airport belongs to a city
+  - one airport can have many flights, but a flight belongs to one airport